-Lastly, we consider the note circulation of the two banking system.
-Looking at the last two columns of Table 2, we find that over the 1874-85 period U.S. national banks issued about ¥7 of bank notes per capita.
+Lastly, we consider the note circulation of the two banking systems.
+Looking at the last two columns of Table 2, we find that over the 1874-85 period U.S. national banks issued about ¥1.3 of banknotes per capita.
 The note issuance of Japanese national banks was never greater than ¥1 per capita.
-The table also shows that the order of magnitude difference between note issuance of the national banks in the two countries holds when we consider the first twelve years of existence.
+The table also shows that the order of magnitude difference between note issuance of the national banks in the two countries holds when we consider the first 12 years of existence.
 There are two other interesting points in Table 2.
-The first is that over the period 1874-1885 the circulation of Japanese national banks was increasing whereas that of U.S. national banks was declining.
-The second is that both banking systems seemed start slowly in terms of the magnitude of the circulation of national bank notes.
+The first is that over the period 1874-1885 the circulation of Japanese national banks was increasing whereas that of U.S. national banks was roughly flat or declining.
+The second is that both banking systems seemed to start slowly in terms of the magnitude of the circulation of banknotes.

-We think that size difference in the national bank sector in the two countries can be attributed to differences in the their national bank laws.
-The amended Japanese national banking law set a maximum capital for national banks (¥40 million or slightly more than ¥1 per capita).
+We think that size difference in the national bank sector in the two countries can be attributed to differences in their national bank laws.
+The amended Japanese national banking law set a maximum amount of capital for national banks (¥40 million or slightly more than ¥1 per capita).
+Further, the way in which allowable national bank capital was allocated among the prefectures meant that there could never have